d19fe8/CTAT-detector-plugins/README.md

 	- at least one variant of the Help Model
 		- e.g., ...
 - BKT
-	- at least one variant of BKT
+	- at least one variant of BKT and at least one BKT-driven detector
 		- e.g., BKT + contextual guess and slip
+		- predictive stability
 - a cognitive gaming detector?
-- predictive stability

 also starring other recent highlights from the EDM literature, such as:
 - at least one detector of a student's affective state